SeiyaGame/extract_video_frame/README.md

 - The `episode` argument is optional and defaults to None.
 - The `timecode` argument is optional and defaults to None.
 If not defined, a random frame is taken

-For example, to extract 1 image from a random episode of a TV show in the 'TV_shows' folder with the file type 'mkv', you would run the following command:
+For example, to extract 1 image from a random episode of a TV show in the 'folder_path' folder with the file type 'mkv', you would run the following command:
 ```
 python extract_frame.py folder_path
 ```

-To extract 2 images from a random episode of a TV show in the 'TV_shows' folder with the file type 'avi', you would run the following command:
+To extract 2 images from a random episode of a TV show in the 'folder_path' folder with the file type 'avi', you would run the following command:
 ```
 python extract_frame.py folder_path -t avi -n 2
 ```

-To extract 2 images from episode 5 of a TV show in the 'TV_shows' folder with the file type 'mkv', you would run the following command:
+To extract 2 images from episode 5 of a TV show in the 'folder_path' folder with the file type 'mkv', you would run the following command:
 ```
 python extract_frame.py folder_path -e 5 -n 2
 ```